-Jérôme Treperman is a Senior Consultant and Head of Technopolis Group’s Berlin office.
+Jérôme Treperman is a Partner at Technopolis Group and head of its Berlin office.
 He focuses particularly on the design, implementation and evaluation of policy measures to strengthen innovative SMEs & startups, to encourage internationalisation of research & innovation as well as to increase the uptake of digital technologies and methodologies in the public sector.
 His clients range from Federal Ministries and Agencies in Member States (particularly in Germany) to various DGs of the European Commission.

 Specifically, in the SME & startup policy domain, Jérôme’s track record includes two evaluations of the €300m Hightech-Gründerfonds seed-stage VC fund, that is co-funded by the German government (BMWi) as well as leading German corporates.
 At the European level, his experience includes the final evaluation of the Enterprise Europe Network 2008-2014 as well as the Interim Evaluation of COSME (both DG GROW).
 Jérôme currently participates in the monitoring of the KMU-NetC pilot programme (BMBF), which aims at increasing participation of weakly R&D-intensive SMEs in strong joint research projects with industry and academia.

 Recent work with regard to digital policy includes the DG Connect Data4Policy study of big data and other innovative data-driven approaches for evidence-informed policy making, in collaboration with the Oxford Internet Institute and CEPS.
 Jérôme currently oversees the Smart Living secretariat, hosted by Technopolis’ Berlin office.
 On behalf of the Federal Ministry of Economic Affairs (BMWi), the secretariat coordinates and supports activities to increase interoperability, security, usability and accessibility of smart living applications.